A survey, review, and future trends of skin lesion segmentation and classification: Conclusion

 \section{Conclusion}

-The survey recapitulates the last decade's (2011–2020) 365 SLA articles, primarily focusing on dataset utilization, preprocessing, augmentations, solving imbalance problems, SLS \& SLC techniques, training tactics (frameworks and hyperparameters settings), and evaluation benchmarks (metrics).
-The SLA's survey analysis exposes the ISIC as this domain's representative dataset(s).
-Preprocessing is strongly suggested for handcrafted feature engineering with ML models, whereas it is poorly recommended for DL-based automated models.
-Additionally, DL-based computerized SLA techniques are the standard crazes in the skin lesion domain as they perform better than the other SLA methods and require minimal parameter tuning while being end-to-end.
-This survey also suggested that qualitative and quantitative evaluations with SLA's TCT should be applied to assess the method(s) insightfully from diverse aspects.
-Furthermore, prospective researchers should consolidate real-time application products with SLA's technique improvement(s).
-Expectedly, the outcomes of this article will be helpful to the related research community for recovering those challenges, selecting a suitable SLA method, and its evaluation metric.
-The recommendations may also be an excellent starting point for future researchers to develop an effective SLA decision-making system for real-life applications in clinical settings.
+This survey summarizes the 594 SLA articles published over the course of the past year, with an emphasis on dataset utilization, preprocessing, augmentations, solving imbalance problems, SLS \& SLC techniques, training tactics (frameworks and hyperparameter settings), and evaluation benchmarks (metrics).
+The survey analysis conducted on SLA reveals that ISIC is the most commonly applied dataset that best exemplifies this area.
+When using ML models with manual feature engineering, preprocessing was typically used; however, when using automatically generated DL models, it had yet to be generally applied in the past twelve years.
+DL-based computational SLA techniques are becoming the usual trend in the skin lesion arena.
+This is due to the fact that they perform better than the other SLA methods, require less parameter adjusting, and are end-to-end.
+In order to evaluate SLA methods, this survey suggests that in addition to qualitative and quantitative evaluations, SLA's TCT would be applied to assess the method(s) from diverse aspects.
+Our review may be helpful to future investigators in designing their SLA approach.
+Potential researchers should translate suitable SLA methodologies into real-time applications considering clinical settings, as there is room for such translation.